Smana/smana.github.io/content/en/post/terraform-controller/index.md

 thumbnail= "thumbnail.png"
 +++

+{{% notice info "Update 2024-11-23" %}}
+Weave Gitops is deprecated.
+Using the Headlamp plugin now for displaying Flux resources.
+{{% /notice %}}

 **Terraform** is probably the most used "Infrastructure As Code" tool for building, modifying, and versioning Cloud infrastructure changes.
 It is an Open Source project developed by Hashicorp that uses the [HCL](https://github.com/hashicorp/hcl) language to declare the desired state of Cloud resources.
 The state of the created resources is stored in a file called opentofu state.